Money management guide to financial independence

 Whether you’re just graduating college, moving out of your parent’s house or starting your first full-time job, it will soon be time to handle your finances on your own.
-To help, we’ve pulled together this guide, designed to give you clear picture of all the essentials.
+To help, we’ve pulled together this guide, designed to give you a clear picture of all the essentials.
 Learn about each of these five money matters to ensure you have all the information you need on your path to financial independence.

 When you land your first job after graduation, it can be tempting to equate your salary or hourly compensation as your total income.
 But before you start mentally spending that amount, remember that the state and federal governments require a certain percentage in the form of taxes.